vircadia/project-apollo/README.md

 For building and running this code, refer to [Notes On Development] for that information.

-As of 20200616 (June 16, 2020), there is an experimental version of the Project Apollo metaverse-server running at `http://metaverse.bluestuff.org`.
-To use that setup to either test the metaverse-server implementation or to test a domain-server, follow the information in [test setup].

-## Docker Image

-A Docker image is made of the latest release.
-As of 20200611, the Docker image is stored at hub.docker.com with the name "misterblue/vircadia-metaverse-server".
-Someday CI will be integrated with this project and then the image may move.

-Refer to [instructions for running Docker image] for details.
+As of 20200824 (August 24, 2020), most of the new metaverse-server development has moved to the [Iamus] project which is a metaverse-server implemented in NodeJS/ExpressJS/MongoDB.

 ## Troubleshooting